itrascastro/rgardler.github.io/_posts/2015-08-23-getting_started_with_docker_swarm.md

 Now lets deploy our first container:

 {% highlight bash %}
-docker run -itd --box0 busybox
+docker run -itd --name box0 busybox
 {% endhighlight %}

 Because we are using Swarm we do not know which of the two nodes